Iqra2003/Three-Tier-Project/README.md

 This repository contains the implementation of a Three-Tier Architecture project.
 The project is divided into three distinct layers, each handling a specific responsibility to ensure modularity, scalability, and maintainability.

-Project Structure
-three-tier-project/

-├── DBAL/         # Database Access Layer

-│   └── Handles interactions with the database

-├── BLL/          # Business Logic Layer

-│   └── Implements the core logic of the application

-├── UI/           # User Interface Layer

-│   └── Provides the front-end interface for users

-└── README.md     # Project description and instructions

 Features

 Database Access Layer (DBAL):